 And don't forget to believe.

-And oh: the theme song to this book is "The Beigeness" by Kate Tempest.
+And oh: on of the theme songs to this book is "The Beigeness" by Kate Tempest.
 Here she is.
 Genius.